ammitra/TopHBoostedAllHad/README.md

 the basic selection can be performed with `python THselection.py -s <setname> -y <year>`.
 This script will take in the corresponding txt file in `dijet_nano/*.txt` and perform the basic signal region and "fail" region selections and makes 2D histograms for 2D Alphabet.
-However, any other selection or study can follow a similar format to perform more complicated manipulation of the snapshots.
+However, any other selection or study can follow a similar format to perform more complicated manipulation of the snapshots (ex.
+THstudies.py and THjetstudies.py).

+The processing of all sets in `dijet_nano/` can be performed in parallel with THplotter.py.

 # Data and simulation
 2016